Percy Tau wins Player of the Season award in Belgium | Goal.com

 Tau only moved to Europe at the beginning of the season from Mamelodi Sundowns after forcing a move to Premier League side Brighton & Hove Albion.

-He was immediately loaned out to Belgian second tier team Royale Union Saint-Gilloise by his parent club after failing to acquire his work UK permit.
+He was immediately loaned out to Belgian second tier team Royale Union Saint-Gilloise by his parent club after failing to acquire his work permit in the United Kingdom.

-While his move to Belgium was seen a step in the wrong direction for his blossoming career, Tau grabbed the opportunity with both hands, shining for his club throughout the 2018/19 season.
+While his move to Belgium was seen a step in the wrong direction for his promising career, Tau grabbed the opportunity with both hands, shining for his club throughout the 2018/19 season.

 He featured in 34 matches across all competitions for Union Saint-Gilloise and found the back of the net 11 times.